Comprehensive megafauna guide (2024)

 • Drake will cause fire to rain down combined with the attack above.
 This is clearly marked on the ground.
 Just don’t stand in the crosshairs.
 Might catch you off-guard with bad RNG.

-• For its second phase 2 attack, drake will appear over you again and trap you in an arena.
+• For its second phase 2 attack, drake’s shadow will appear over you again and trap you in an arena.
 It then marks a square you have to move in, covering other squares with lava.
 You can survive this attack if fireproof or fast on the healing and extinguishing, so don’t be too scared, just be ready to react if hit.
-It will do this thrice before landing on your location, which you simply move away from to dodge.
+It will do this thrice before landing in the middle of the arena, which does hurt.
+This attack creates an opening.

 Bubblegum